Canadian Lawyer Readers' Choice

 Birth Injury

-Comprehensive plans for children affected by cerebral palsy, brachial plexus injury, and other birth-related conditions, projecting care needs from infancy through adulthood and beyond.
+Comprehensive plans for children with cerebral palsy, brachial plexus injury, and other birth-related conditions, projecting care requirements from infancy through adulthood.

 Sexual Abuse Claims